vishakha-ramani/inferno-autoscaler/docs/hpa-integration.md

-# HPA Integration with the Inferno-Autoscaler
+# HPA Integration with the workload-variant-autoscaler

 This guide shows how to integrate Kubernetes HorizontalPodAutoscaler (HPA) with the Inferno Autoscaler using the existing deployment environment.

 ## Overview

-After deploying the Inferno-autoscaler following the provided guides, this guide allows the integration of the following components:
+After deploying the workload-variant-autoscaler following the provided guides, this guide allows the integration of the following components:

 1. **Inferno Controller**: processes VariantAutoscaling objects and emits the `inferno_current_replicas`, the `inferno_desired_replicas` and the `inferno_desired_ratio` metrics

-2. **Prometheus**: scrapes these metrics from the Inferno-autoscaler `/metrics` endpoint using TLS
+2. **Prometheus**: scrapes these metrics from the workload-variant-autoscaler `/metrics` endpoint using TLS

 3. **Prometheus Adapter**: exposes the metrics to Kubernetes external metrics API